 Across much of the world the open star cluster NGC 2451 in Puppis will be well placed for observation.
 It will reach its highest point in the sky at around midnight local time.

-At a declination of -37°58', it is easiest to see from the southern hemisphere and cannot be seen from latitudes much north of 32°N.
+At a declination of -37°58', it is easiest to see from the southern hemisphere but cannot be seen from latitudes much north of 32°N.

-From London (click to change), it will not be readily observable since it will lie so far south that it will never rise more than 0° above the horizon.
+From London, it will not be readily observable since it will lie so far south that it will never rise more than 0° above the horizon.

-At magnitude 2.8, NGC2451 is visible to the naked eye, but best viewed through a pair of binoculars.
+At magnitude 9.5, NGC2451 is quite faint, and certainly not visible to the naked eye, but can be viewed through a pair of binoculars or small telescope.

 |Object||Right Ascension||Declination||Constellation||Magnitude||Angular Size|

 This entry in the observing calendar was provided by In-The-Sky.org